 What Does GSA Approval Mean for the Manufacturer?

-Other than meeting the safety and ergonomic standards of the GSA, manufacturers seeking GSA approval also need to manufacture their products in America using American components.
+Aside from meeting the safety and ergonomic standards of the GSA, manufacturers seeking GSA approval also need to manufacture their products in America using American components.

 There’s an exception for Trade Agreement Act (TAA) compliance, in which specific trade partners of the U.S. may meet the criteria for GSA approval when working with U.S. components or selling components for manufacturing in the U.S.